romeerez/orchid-orm/packages/docs/src/guide/query-builder-error-handling.md

 }
 ```

-Error classes on the model are extending the common `QueryError` class.
+Error classes on the table interface are extending the common `QueryError` class.

 You can use the `QueryError` class for global error handling of the app: